 Cloud Infrastructure Security

 After the migration to the cloud, you need to think about the security of your software.
-Amazon, the most popular cloud service provider, offers a shared responsibility model.
+Despite of the benefits of cloud solutions, cloud computing security risks are the main concern to successful system operation.
+For example, Amazon, the most popular cloud service provider, offers a shared responsibility model.
 AWS is responsible for the security of the whole cloud, while users take care of the security inside the cloud.
 It means that Amazon protects the infrastructure like hardware, software, and network that run AWS service.
 However, it’s your concern to grant the security of your AWS resources and applications.

 Managed IT service vendors help clients to protect their software from fraudsters with features provided by AWS.
 Identity Access Management, S3 security, CloudTrail, and other services safeguard your application and private clouds.